diana-shyrokikh/pet-shelter-site/README.md

 ## Shutdown

-1. To stop running server use CTRL-BREAK
+1. To stop running the server use CTRL-BREAK

 <hr>